PrashaltGames/Unity-ConversationGraph_OLD/README.md

 In addition, secondary distribution and secondary processing are prohibited, at least until the creator's job search is complete.

 ## Supported
-- Unity 2021 or newer (with .NET Framework)
+- Unity 2022 or newer (with .NET Framework)
+  - Up to v0.7.x, Unity 2021 is also supported.
 - Legacy Input Manager
   - Input System (new) will be suppot maybe.
 - uGUI